30 of the Most Unbelievably Larger than Life Athletes

 13. Peter Crouch – Soccer

 The Englishman has quite the advantage at striker, towering over the rest to create open opportunities.
-Not only has Crouch played for notable teams like Tottenham, Aston Villa, Liverpool and Stoke City, the lofty forward also played two World Cups (2006, 2010) for England.
+Not only has Crouch played for notable teams like Tottenham, Aston Villa, Liverpool and Stoke City, the lofty forward also played two World Cups (2006, 2010) for England, compiling 42 caps with the English National Team.

 14. Manute Bol – Basketball